valkey-io/valkey-doc/topics/performance-on-cpu.md

-To calculate the number of instructions per cycle, the number of micro ops executed, the number of cycles during which no micro ops were dispatched, the number stalled cycles on memory, including a per memory type stalls, for the duration of 60s, specifically for redis process:
+To calculate the number of instructions per cycle, the number of micro ops executed, the number of cycles during which no micro ops were dispatched, the number stalled cycles on memory, including a per memory type stalls, for the duration of 60s, specifically for the valkey-server process:

     $ perf stat -e "cpu-clock,cpu-cycles,instructions,uops_executed.core,uops_executed.stall_cycles,cache-references,cache-misses,cycle_activity.stalls_total,cycle_activity.stalls_mem_any,cycle_activity.stalls_l3_miss,cycle_activity.stalls_l2_miss,cycle_activity.stalls_l1d_miss" --pid $(pgrep valkey-server) -- sleep 60